Pattadakal (ಪಟ್ಟದಕಲ್ಲು) is a protected world

 Almost all the temples of Pattadakal have some common features.
 They are characterized by grace and delicate details.
 The ceiling panels of the navagrahas, dikpalas, the dancing Nataraja, the wall niches containing Lingodbhava, Ardhanarisvara, Tripurari, Varahavishnu, Trivikrama bear ample testimony to the sculptor's skill as well as the cult worship in vogue.
 The narrative relief illustrating certain episodes from the Ramayana, Mahabharata, Bhagavata and Panchatantra fitted well with these grand religious edifices.

-findings proving the fact that it has seen human inhabitation right from the
+proving the fact that it has seen human inhabitation right from the pre historic

 Pattadakal is inarguably one of the most cherished destinations of a lay man as well as an expert in the fields of architecture and sculpture.

 References and Links:

 2. Group of Monuments at Pattadakal, Karnataka - Archaeological ...